Projects in Tonga

 Education

 Right now is a pivotal moment to serve in Tonga.
 Peace Corps Volunteers have the opportunity to make a lasting impact on students, teachers, and their communities.
-The country is going through immense educational transformation with a renewed global focus on the Pacific and the impacts of the pandemic.
-The Ministry of Education and Training and the Peace Corps have built a strong partnership focused on improving education outcomes.
+The country is going through educational transformation with an authentically Tongan vision to drive quality and relevant education outcomes for all learners through collaboration.
+The Ministry of Education and Training and the Peace Corps have built a strong partnership focused on improving English language learning outcomes at the primary and middle school levels.
 English is a national priority and Peace Corps is a close development partner working to increase student achievement.

 The English Language Development Project focuses on improving student achievement in English to help them gain access to academic and professional opportunities.
 Moreover, the project promotes inclusive and equitable education and, through enhancing interactive teaching practices, aims to develop students into lifelong learners.